Kyaram Sloyan

 Kyaram or Qyaram Sloyan (Քյարամ Սլոյան; 27 April 1996 – 1/2 April 2016) was an Artsakh Defense Army soldier who was killed during the 2016 Armenian–Azerbaijani clashes.
 After his death, he was beheaded, with videos and pictures showing Azerbaijani soldiers posing with his severed head posted on social networks.

-On May 28, 2016 he was posthumously awarded the Order of the Combat Cross (1st degree) by the President of Armenia.
+On May 28, 2016, he was posthumously awarded the Order of the Combat Cross (1st degree) by the President of Armenia.

 Biography

-Kyaram Sloyan was born in Artashavan, a village in the Aragatsotn Province of Armenia on 27 April 1996 to a poor Yazidi Kurdish family.
+Kyaram Sloyan was born in Artashavan, a village in the Aragatsotn Province of Armenia on 27 April 1996 to a poor family of Kurds-Yazidi.
 His father, Kyalash, is a veteran of the First Nagorno-Karabakh War.
 Sloyan was drafted to the Artsakh Defense Army along with 100 other Armenian Yazidis at the age of 18.

 Sloyan, then serving the last quarter of his military service, was one of the first to be killed during the armed clashes.
 He would have been demobilised in about two months.

 Death and beheading

 Azerbaijani military started attacking Armenian military positions on 1 and 2 April, which resulted in casualties on both sides.
 Sloyan was one of the casualties.
-During the attack, his unit commander Armenak Urfanyan ordered the men of his unit to withdraw upon seeing the numerical superiority of the Azerbaijani forces.
-Sloyan however refused and both of them were killed by Azerbaijani soldiers.
 His body was afterwards mutilated and beheaded.
 Images of Azerbaijani soldiers holding his severed head were posted on the social-networking site VKontakte.
 Soon after this, videos of Azerbaijanis holding his head appeared on various websites.
 In one, a soldier is giving a Grey Wolves salute.
 The Sunday Times called them "shocking souvenir photos of uniformed Azerbaijani soldiers posing with the severed head".
 The public report of the Human Rights' defender (ombudsman) of NKR said that the beheading of Kyaram Sloyan by the Azerbaijani troops constituted a "grave breach of customary international law".

 After news reports appeared about the images being circulated, Azerbaijani sources responded that the images were false, that the soldiers depicted did not look like ethnic Azerbaijanis, and that the photos were probably taken during fighting in Syria.
 On 3 May the Azerbaijani Defense Ministry denied the images were true and said that all the bodies of Armenian soldiers had been handed over in the presence of international observers, and no traces of violence were detected on the bodies.